colleenpridemore/colleenpridemore/README.md

 I am still a Core Contributor of the Ambassador Program at https://SingularityNET.io where I am in the R & D Guild, the Governance Goup and the AI Ethics Workgroup and I'm also involved with the BGI BEGIN NEXUS https://bginexus.io Where we are guiding Beneficial AGI.

-I am developing Decentralized Autonomous Communities with a $DAC Token and DAO Guide Agent to assist communitites in their creation of DAO's.
+I am developing Decentralized Autonomous Communities with a $DAC Token https://chakra-ai.io/asset/5ac312ae08547543e5b667804dfcabf49290287cb4f0e813412916ba0014df104441432044414fand DAO Guide Agent to assist communitites in their creation of DAO's.

 In addition, I am the Founder of https://violetsitesytems.com